Author and Educator

 Although it is not an American dish by origin, cassoulet has become a familiar part of our cuisine largely through its frequent appearance on the menus of French restaurants.
 One of the reasons it appeals so much to Americans is that we have a natural fondness for the bean.
 Another is that it is highly seasoned and hearty.
 Then, too, it lends itself to our favorite way of entertaining—the buffet.

-- 3 pounds pork shoulder, in one piece
+- 1 pound pork shoulder, in one piece

-- 3 pounds lamb shoulder, in one piece
+- 1 pound lamb shoulder, in one piece

-- Bouquet garni (garlic, celery, bay leaf, thyme, parsley, tied together in a piece of cheese-cloth)
+- Bouquet garni (1 bay leaf, 4 springs parsley, 4 sprigs thyme, tied together in a piece of cheese cloth)